 Zeigarnik was a Lithuanian-Soviet psychologist.
 She noticed that waiters in a local cafe found it easy to remember orders.
 But when asked about those orders after customers had paid and left, they found them much harder to recall.

-Her hypothesis was, when a task’s unfinished, the brain keeps it in a kind of active memory, so it’s easier to access.
+Her hypothesis was, that when a task is unfinished, the brain keeps it in a kind of active memory, so it’s easier to access.

-When the task’s finished, those thoughts are discarded, or moved to a “long-term storage” memory area, where quick access isn’t needed.
-A bit like having open tabs on your computer as you work.
-But then closing them when you’re done.
+When the task’s finished, those thoughts are discarded or moved to a “long-term storage” memory area, where quick access isn’t needed.
+It’s like having open tabs on your computer as you work and closing them when you’re done.

 The inference here is your brain often works away on something in the background, even when you’re not working directly on it.
 It’s what creates those “a-ha” moments you get at weird times.
 In the shower.
 Out walking.
 Waking up in the middle of the night.
 The answer to that problem you’d been stuck on in that meeting, that workshop is suddenly obvious.
 It’s not magic.
 It’s the Zeigarnik effect.

-We like this idea a lot, because you can use it as a productivity hack.
-Plus, it’s also a great way to make better group decisions.
+We like this idea a lot as you can use it as a productivity hack.
+Plus, it helps you make better group decisions.

 Use the Zeigarnik effect as a productivity hack